-3. Remove the coolant drain plug and drain the coolant into a suitable container.
+- 3. Remove the bottom access cover. - 4.
+Open the radiator drain cock and drain the coolant into a suitable container.

 Flush and clean the cooling system before refilling.
 Radiator cleaning chemicals are available at local auto parts stores.
 Follow cleaning and flushing instructions on the product.